i-am-grub/VRxC_ELRS/README.md

 #### Race Status Row (0-9 or 15-17) : INT

+Row to show race status messages.

 > [!NOTE]
 > Rows 10-14 are used by `Show Post-Race Results` when it is enabled.
-You can use those rows if the feature is disabled.
+You can use these rows if the feature is disabled.

-Row to show race status messages.

 #### Current Lap/Position Row (0-9 or 15-17) : INT

+Row to show current lap and position

 > [!NOTE]
 > Rows 10-14 are used by `Show Post-Race Results` when it is enabled.
-You can use those rows if the feature is disabled.
+You can use these rows if the feature is disabled.

-Row to show current lap and position

 #### Lap/Gap Results Row (0-9 or 15-17) : INT

+Row to show lap or gap time

 > [!NOTE]
 > Rows 10-14 are used by `Show Post-Race Results` when it is enabled.
-You can use those rows if the feature is disabled.
+You can use these rows if the feature is disabled.

-Row to show lap or gap time

 #### Announcement Row (0-9 or 15-17) : INT

+Row to show announcements

 > [!NOTE]
 > Rows 10-14 are used by `Show Post-Race Results` when it is enabled.
-You can use those rows if the feature is disabled.
+You can use these rows if the feature is disabled.

-Row to show announcements

 #### CALIBRATION: Number of times to send message : INT

-> It is advised that the Race Director should try to find the values that work best for their group.
-Inceasing the number may help with dropped packets, but will decrease ideal peformance - this setting should be tuned to be as low as possible.

 A setting to help with dropped packets.
 This setting determines the number of times a message should be repeated every time it is sent.

+> [!IMPORTANT]
+> It is advised that the Race Director should try to find the values that work best for their group.
+Inceasing the number may help with dropped packets, but will decrease ideal peformance

+> [!TIP]
+> this setting should be tuned to be as low as possible.

 #### CALIBRATION: Send delay between messages (milliseconds) : INT

-> It is advised that the Race Director should try to find the values that work best for their group.
-Inceasing the number may help with dropped packets, but will decrease ideal peformance - this setting should be tuned to be as low as possible.

 A setting to help with dropped packets.
 This setting determines the speed at which the backpack sends messages.

+> [!IMPORTANT]
+> It is advised that the Race Director should try to find the values that work best for their group.
+Inceasing the number may help with dropped packets, but will decrease ideal peformance

+> [!TIP]
+> this setting should be tuned to be as low as possible.